BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 If you're specifically tracking the Seagull's Canadian timeline, our BYD Seagull Canada preview covers the tariff situation, expected specs, and pricing scenarios in detail.

 Winner — Decision Frame: Used Leaf for right-now buyers.
-Seagull for buyers who can wait six to twelve months and want new-car warranty coverage.
+Seagull only for buyers who are comfortable waiting and treating the Canadian launch details as provisional.

 PRICE